 Moorecroft Regional Park Management Plan

 Prior to RDN purchase of the land from the United Church of Canada in 2011, a Conservation Covenant was established in order to preserve and enhance the ecological values of the park.
-Under the covenant held by the Nature Conservancy of Canada, 93% (32.04 hectares) of the park is required to be managed under a "Conservation Zone", and 7% (2.09 hectares) is in a "Development" or Intensive Recreation Use Zone.
+Under the covenant held by the Nature Conservancy of Canada, 93 per cent (32.04 hectares) of the park is required to be managed under a "Conservation Zone", and 7 per cent (2.09 hectares) is in a "Development" or Intensive Recreation Use Zone.

 Since 2013, high priority management plan actions have been implemented to help prevent further deterioration of ecological values and restore native habitat.
 Actions include fencing of sensitive areas, trail improvements, trail rerouting, and removal of unsafe buildings.